gokhanercan/gen-atomic/README.md

 ## Run the Tests

-In the project root directory, run 'pytest' to test integrations:
+In the project root directory, run 'pytest' to test units and integrations:

 ```
-pytest
+pytest  --disable-warnings -v
 ```

 or